iwascoding/cocoahub/ReadMe.md

 # Installing

+* TODO: does a brew project make sense for this

 # Configuring

-# Adding CGIs to your cocoahub
+# Adding CGIs to your cocoahub setup

 # Limitations